 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause this type of cancer.
 Although there is no proven way to completely prevent this disease, you may be able to lower your risk.
 Talk with your doctor for more information about your personal risk of cancer.

 In the United States, HCC can usually be avoided by preventing viral hepatitis and cirrhosis.
 A vaccine can protect healthy people from contracting hepatitis B. In fact, the U.S. Centers for Disease Control and Prevention recommends that all children should have this vaccination.
 There is no vaccine against hepatitis C, which is most often associated with current or previous intravenous (IV) drug abuse.
 Blood banks in the United States check donated blood to make sure that blood carrying the hepatitis viruses is not used.

 Cirrhosis can be avoided by not abusing alcohol and preventing viral hepatitis.
 Most industrialized countries have regulations to protect people from cancer-causing chemicals.
 In the United States, such regulations have virtually eliminated these chemicals as a cause of HCC.

-There is increasing evidence that certain medications can control chronic hepatitis B or C infection, and thereby reduce the inflammation and damage these viruses cause in the liver.
-There have been major advances in recent years in anti-viral therapy, particularly for chronic hepatitis C virus infection.
+There is increasing evidence that certain medications can control chronic hepatitis B or C infection.
+This can reduce the inflammation and damage these viruses cause in the liver.
+There have been major advances in recent years in antiviral therapy, particularly for chronic hepatitis C virus infection.
 This is likely to have a major positive impact on liver cancer prevention, particularly if taken before cirrhosis develops.
-For information these types of treatments, it is important to talk with a hepatologist.
+For information about these types of treatments, it is important to talk with a hepatologist.
 A hepatologist is a doctor who specializes in diseases of the liver.

-The next section in this guide is Screening , and it explains how tests may find cancer before signs or symptoms appear.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Screening .
+It explains how tests may find cancer before signs or symptoms appear.
+Or, use the menu to choose another section to continue reading this guide.